emmercm/www/src/blog/_effective-how-to-template.md

 - How to create & deploy a new [microservice](/blog/tag/microservices)
 - How to scale a service
 - How to load test a service
-- How to use a service's admin CRUD end
+- How to use a service's admin create, read, update, and delete ("CRUD") endpoints
 - How to elevate cloud provider or [database](/blog/tag/databases) access
 - How to install and use a CLI tool
 - How to escalate a support ticket with a vendor

+We have other how-to guides that are linked to

 ## A cloneable how-to guide template